scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 1 minute

-targeting a 4x4 cube centered on a point in range, all living creatures give off the glow of life.
-Creatures must make a Willpower save against your spellcasting.
-On a failure a dim light outlines their body.
-Any attacks against this creature can change a normal die for an enhanced die.
+You attempt to sense the presence of living creatures in a 3x3 tile area centered on a point in range you can see.
+Make a spellcasting roll against the creatures willpower.
+On success a dim light surrounds their body.
+For the duration the effected creatures gain no benefits from invisibility, stealth, hiding, or anything that would obscure them from view such as fog or foliage.
+The light can be seen through walls as long as you are within 5 tiles of the creature.

 Add an enhanced die for every level cast above cantrip.

 ___
 #### Trickery
 *Cantrip*
-- **Casting Time:** 4 AP
+- **Casting Time:** 4 (2) AP
 - **Range:** 3
 - **Duration:** 1 turn

-Target up to 5 creatures, magically impairing their vision.
-Make a spellcasting roll, adding 1 bad die for every creature targeted.
-On success, the next attack those creatures make add a bad die to their roll.
+You conjure up a barrage of illusory light to distract up to 5 creatures.
+Make a spellcasting roll, adding a terrible die for every creature you target.
+On success, the creatures add 1 bad die to their first attack or spell attack roll on their next turn.
 This effect ends after their first attack or at the end of their turn.
-You may cast this as a reaction, adding a terrible die for each creature instead.
+You may cast this as a reaction for 2 AP, targeting a single creature and making a spellcasting roll against 2 terrible dice instead.

 Add an enhanced die for every level above cast cantrip.